Got a question? Check out the FAQs below and find answers.

 The easiest way to access Mastodon when you’re starting out, is to use it in your web browser.
 The interface is available when you login to your account (on your selected server).
 Additionally, if you are on a mobile device, you can try the official app (iOS, Android).

 However, many users report that they find Mastodon much easier with 3rd party apps.
-There are lots to choose from – check out the official list here: https://joinmastodon.org/apps.

 Sending a Toot

 In order to Toot (the Mastodon equivalent of a Tweet), simply enter the message you want to post into the “What is on your mind?” text box and press ‘Publish’.
+There is a limit of up to 500 characters per toot, and you can reply to your own toots to create a thread.

 Replying to a Toot